Search

 3. Hanging the ductwork:

-• Every next piece of duct must be hung with the seam on another side.
+• Every next piece of duct must be hung with the seam on a different side.

 • Don’t screw a hanger to the bottom of the duct if there is a seam.

-• Don’t try to fix twisted ductwork until first transition or 90’ is installed, or all the system is done.
+• Don’t try to fix twisted ductwork until first transition or 90* is installed or all the system will be done.

 • If the system of the ductwork is twisted push the corners which are down and up from both sides.